There are so many Vienna classical music experiences that make it an ideal destination for classical music lovers.

 The Vienna State Opera (Wiener Staatsoper) in the heart of the city is a gorgeous building and one of the most distinguished opera houses in Europe.

-It’s in a very central location and you’re more than likely to pass by it when you walk around the city.
+It’s in a very central location and you’re more than likely to see it when you walk around the city centre.

 See an opera performance at the Vienna State Opera